 |4.75%||$500||-||MutualOne Bank||7 Month CD Special|

 |2.02%||$500||-||MutualOne Bank||13 Month CD|

 CSR stated that funds from a maturing CD (10-day grace period) can be distributed through a cashier’s check or by an internal transfer to a MutualOne Bank checking or savings account.
 ACH transfers are not an option and a wire transfer costs $20.

 SIF Deposit Insurance

-MutualOne Bank offers additional protection for large balances through the Share Insurance Fund (SIF).
+Large balances at MutualOne Bank are protected through the Bank’s Share Insurance Fund (SIF) membership.
 The SIF is a private, industry-sponsored insurance fund that insures all deposits above Federal Deposit Insurance Corporation (FDIC) limits at Massachusetts-chartered co-operative banks.

 Each depositor is insured by the Federal Deposit Insurance Corporation (FDIC) to at least $250,000.
 All deposits over and above this amount are covered by the Share Insurance Fund (SIF), established by the legislature in 1934 to protect deposits in Massachusetts-chartered co-operative banks.
 There are no maximum account limitations or amount limitations.

 MutualOne Bank began offering its services and product line to all U.S. citizens and resident aliens through its online platform for more than two years.
 Headquartered in Framingham (20 miles outside Boston), the Bank’s previous market area was strictly limited to Massachusetts.

 As the name suggests, opening an Online Savings account at MutualOne Bank must be done online.